Polishchuk's conjecture and Kazhdan-Laumon representations: Introduction

 \subsection{Acknowledgments}

-I am grateful to my advisor, Roman Bezrukavnikov, for introducing me to Kazhdan-Laumon's construction and for continuous feedback and support throughout all stages of the project.
+I am very grateful for the support of my advisor, Roman Bezrukavnikov, who introduced me to Kazhdan-Laumon's construction and provided continuous feedback and support throughout all stages of the project.
 I would also like to thank Alexander Polishchuk, Pavel Etingof, Zhiwei Yun, Ben Elias, Minh-Tam Trinh, Elijah Bodish, Alex Karapetyan and Matthew Nicoletti for helpful conversations.
 During this work, I was supported by an NSERC PGS-D award.